What is a Customer Data Platform? CDPs Explained

 What is a Customer Data Platform (CDP)?

-A CDP is software that combines data from multiple tools to create a database of your customers.
+A Customer Data Platform (CDP) is a piece of software that combines data from multiple tools to create a single centralized customer database containing data on all touch-points and interactions with your product or service.
 That database can then be segmented in a nearly endless number of ways to create more personalized marketing campaigns.

 The best way to explain this is by example.
 Say a company is trying to get a better understanding of their customers.
 Their CDP would be used to collect data from touch points like Facebook, the company’s website, email, and any other place a customer might interact with the company.
-The CDP will collect all of that data, unify it into an easily understandable customer profile, and then make that profile usable to other systems that might need it — like the Facebook ads platform.
+The CDP will collect all of those data points, consolidate them into an easily understandable unified customer profile, and then make that profile usable to other systems that might need it — like the Facebook ads platform.

-That process allows the company to segment and create more personalized marketing campaigns.
+That process allows the company to use segmentation to better understand their audience and create more personalized marketing campaigns.
 The company could easily create an advertising audience based on everyone who has visited a specific page on their website and also the company’s live chat feature.
+Or, they could quickly segment and view data on site visitors who’ve abandoned their carts.

 That’s one of the ways Drift is able to create personalized marketing campaigns.
 They use Segment’s Personas product to help with three tasks:

-Identity resolution - Unifies user history across devices and channels into a comprehensive profile for each user.
+Identity resolution - Unifies user history across devices and channels into a single customer view for each user.

 Trait and audience building - Synthesizes data into traits and audiences for each customer, including which users have displayed intent and how that integrates into overall account activity.